What You NEED to Know BEFORE Buying Your Dream RV Camper

 So what do you need to know BEFORE you make your purchase?
 Here are 14 things to consider that will help you select a tenement on wheels and make your vacations (and getting there) so much more enjoyable.

-1. Should you buy a camping trailer?
+Should you buy an RV?

 This is a big one.
 The idea of camping in an RV is super appealing, but does come with more work than you may have initially thought.
 First off, there is the whole setting up and breaking down.
 It takes time.
 You will get much quicker as you get more familiar with your camper and things will get easier, but don’t forget that it exists.
 There is the general experience.
 Some people are just more content in a hotel while others are happier next to a camp fire even with the occasional bug swarm.